john-apisit/expense-go/IMPLEMENTATION_SUMMARY.md

 - **Summary Cards**: Initial balance, totals, final balance
 - **Calculation Logic**:
   - Checks if recurring transaction is active in each month
+  - Checks if yearly transaction occurs in specific month/year
   - Groups one-time transactions by month
   - Calculates running balance from initial balance